PECOS4022 – Applied Statistics for Peace and Conflict Studies

 The lectures are not compulsory, but we recommend you to follow them.

-Seminars which are mandatory.
+Seminars which are compulsory.
 The seminars will take place in a computer lab.

 If you are absent from a seminar, you must notify the Department of Political Science within three workdays after the seminar.
 Contact your seminar leader immediately in order to organise a new time for the activity.